 (Volunteer Orientation and Side Walker classes are required.
 Equine background not necessary) This volunteer serves as a “safety net” for the rider by walking or jogging along side the horse and rider.
 The Side Walker interacts with the student at the direction of the instructor.
 The volunteer must be in good health and able to be physically active and mentally alert and focused for the one hour session.
 He/she must also be able to tolerate severe heat and dust.
 Training is provided and covers such things as communication with the student, assisting with mounts and dismounts, arena work and trotting.

 (Orientation and horse handler training at TROT by instructional staff.)
 This volunteer must be in good health and able to be physically active and mentally alert and focused for the 1 hour session.
 He/she must be able to tolerate severe heat and dust.
 The Horse Handler is responsible for grooming, tacking, warming up, leading the horse through the lesson and untacking the horse afterwards.
-Prospective handlers must submit our Horse Handler questionnaire so that we may assess the volunteer’s abilities and experience.

 Our classes are one hour and our semesters are 12 weeks long from September to May.
 Volunteers commit to one class per week for the 12 week semester or if unable to do so can act as substitute side walkers or horse handlers on an on call basis.